DonaldMbosseu/LsAir/README.md

-# :plane: Summary - LsAir
+# 📔: Summary - LsAir
 LSAIR has been implemented as a MySQL database comprising more than forty tables highly interrelated.
 LSAIR can answer questions like how many people have travelled to a particular destination, which is the airport which has more flights, and which airplanes haven